Turn your Mac function keys into shortcuts to work faster

 To paste an item you’ve copied into a document, just use Paste’s keyboard shortcut to view the pinboard, find the snippet of text, image, URL, or whatever else you’ve copied, copy it and then paste it into your file.

 As you can see, your Mac’s keyboard can be customized in different ways.
 By creating shortcuts for function keys as well as combinations of other keys, you can start working much more quickly and save time.
-And using the apps listed above, all of which are available to download for free on Setapp, you can take your productivity to another level altogether.
+And if you’re looking for a way to access app-specific actions even faster, I highly recommend trying Pie Menu.
+It allows you to trigger a radial menu with quick actions around your cursor, so you can navigate your favorite apps more efficiently without memorizing different shortcuts.
+It’s a game-changer for productivity.